oxigraph/oxrdflib/README.md

 Oxrdflib provides [rdflib](https://rdflib.readthedocs.io/) stores using [pyoxigraph](https://oxigraph.org/pyoxigraph/).

 The stores could be used as drop-in replacements of the rdflib default ones.
-They supports context but not formulas.
+They support context but not formulas.
 Transaction support is not implemented yet.

-SPARQL query evaluation is done by pyoxigraph instead of rdflib if a oxrdflib store is used.
+SPARQL query evaluation is done by pyoxigraph instead of rdflib if an oxrdflib store is used.

 Two stores are currently provided:
 * An in-memory store, named `"OxMemory"`.